fuhaililab/sc2MeNetDrug/README.md

 ```
 git clone https://github.com/fuhaililab/sc2MeNetDrug.git
 ```
 Then, open the repository in the Rstudio and run the `dependencies.R` to install all dependent packages used in sc2MeNetDrug.
-Finally, open `ui.R` and click `run app` in the top right part of Rstudio to open the sc2MeNetDrug.
+Finally, go to R directory, open `ui.R` and click `run app` in the top right part of Rstudio to open the sc2MeNetDrug.

 ### Usage
 The tool is built up on R shiny and powered by Seurat for easy use and better visualization.
 We provide detailed instruction for using sc2MeNetDrug in [documents](https://fuhaililab.github.io/sc2MeNetDrug/).